 After the collapse of the Ottoman Empire in the aftermath of the First World War, the League of Nations divided much of its territory into British and French ‘mandates’.
 Under the mandate system, the British took control of Palestine and Mesopotamia (modern day Iraq) and the French took control of what would become the modern states of Syria and Lebanon.
 France aimed to turn the Lebanese mountains in the north into a French dominion build around a shared Christian cultural and historical affinity.
 They created Greater Lebanon as a distinct political unit in 1920, separating it from the Syrian areas.

-Lebanon achieved independence in 1943, and the ‘National Pact’ was created to balance political power between the main religious groups including Maronite Christians, Greek Orthodox, and Sunni and Shia Muslims.
-However, this pact tended to reinforce political organisation along ethnic and religious lines.
+Lebanon achieved independence in 1943, and the ‘National Pact’ was created to balance political power between the main religious groups including Maronite and Greek Orthodox Christians, Druze, and Sunni and Shia Muslims.
+However, this pact tended to reinforce political organisation along confessional lines.
 Additionally, the 1932 census on which the Pact’s six to five Christian to Muslim representation was based is now long out of date; the Christian population has declined and the Muslim population increased in the intervening 80 years.
 These shifting demographics and the struggle of various confessional groups for representation played a major role in tensions leading to civil war.

 In 1948, after the declaration of the Israeli state on its southern border, around 100,000 Palestinian refugees flooded north into Lebanon.
 During the 1967 Arab-Israeli War, Israel occupied the Golan Heights, Sinai Peninsula, Gaza and the West Bank causing a new influx of Palestinian refugees into Lebanon.
 By the start of the civil war in 1975, Lebanon was host to around 400,000 Palestinian refugees.